albertogg/albertogg.github.com/_drafts/writing-a-dsl-in-ruby.md

 What we did here is very minimal and simple, and it will work for the example used above and also with local block variables.
 Let me explain this a bit.

-When we instantiate a new `Contact` object and we pass it a block it checks the `block.arity`, if it's less than one it evaluates the block using `instance_eval`, if it's is more than one it will use `block.call(self)` this allow us to use the block with either a local block variable or without it.
+When we instantiate a new `Contact` object and pass it a block, it checks the `block.arity`, if it's less than one it evaluates the block using `instance_eval`, if it's more than one it uses `block.call(self)` this allow us to use the block with either a local block variable or without it.

 Let's try it out: